animatedrice/DefinitelyNotASecretMod/README.md

 # Definitely Not A SecretMod
 This mod, made by the Sweet Potats, is a [Stardew Valley](http://stardewvalley.net/) mod which adds custom content to the game.

+>[!NOTE]
-This mod alters characters names/genders, locations, dialogue and game events!
+>This mod alters characters names/genders, locations, dialogue and game events!

 ## Get started
 ### Needed mods